Updated May 2023

 Confession: I’ve always felt intimidated by Cape Cod.
 Not by the place itself, of course – it’s known for being laid-back and welcoming and an all-around summertime paradise – but by the logistics of visiting.
 As a West Coaster who’s usually traveling on a limited budget, planning a trip to this tiny ocean-bordered strip of land on the other side of the country just always sounded like, well, a lot.

 How do you even get there?
 Do you have to rent a car to get around?
 Rental cars cost how much right now?!
 How do you decide which part of the Cape to visit?
 Is it all the same?
 Could I even afford a hotel room there?

 Well, I just got back from a week on Cape Cod and it turns out I was over-thinking it.
 Here’s what I wish someone had told me before I went: relax.
 Just go to Hyannis.
 It’ll be great.
 Here’s why.

 Getting to Hyannis is So Easy

 Beachy summer destinations always seem to have at least one thing in common: getting there is a pain.
 But not so with Hyannis.
 Peter Pan runs direct bus service to Hyannis from Boston, with multiple pick-up spots right in town and even one at Logan airport.
 Drop-off lands you right off on Hyannis’s central Main Street.
-In less than two hours and for under $20, you’ll be whisked from Boston’s busy city center to a small town summer oasis, and you don’t even have to get behind the wheel.
+In less than two hours and for about $20, you’ll be whisked from Boston’s busy city center to a small town summer oasis, and you don’t even have to get behind the wheel.